ODF Fire Season Requirements &

 LRAPA issues permits for debris from a logging operation in which the timber goes to the mill for the purpose of land clearing to build a structure.

-During fire season (generally mid-June through mid-October), with exception of a Low Fire Danger Level, Mowing of Dried, Cured Grass is restricted at all times.
+During fire season (generally mid-June through mid-October), with exception of a Low Fire Danger Level, the times you are allowed to mow/cut dried, cured grass is restricted or prohibited.
 The culture and harvest of agricultural crops is exempt from this requirement.

 Restrictions and times are dependent on the Fire Danger Level which will vary throughout fire season.